nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 2024/10/29 22:18:41 [emerg] 40#40: invalid number of arguments in "limit_req_zone" directive in /etc/nginx/includes/SnippetsFilter_http_default_rate-limiting-sf.conf:1
 ```

-The Route resource which references the `SnippetsFilter` may also contain information in its conditions describing the error:
+The Route which references the `SnippetsFilter` may also contain information in its conditions describing the error:

 ```text
  Conditions: